To help discourage bear activity, secure your trash with bear-resistant carts, bring in bird feeders until Nov. 15, and collect and pick up fruit.

-The city encourages community members, including University of Colorado Boulder students, to ensure trash containers are locked, per city ordinance.
-In addition, follow these steps to stay safe and help make your property unattractive to bears:
+The city encourages community members, including University of Colorado Boulder students, to be extra vigilant and ensure trash containers are locked, per city ordinance.
+Follow these steps to stay safe and help make your home unattractive to bears:

 • Use bear-resistant trash and compost bins, and make sure latches are secure and bins are not overflowing.
 Contact your waste hauler if you need to order or replace a bin.